Dollar Bahu: Overview

 The story is about two daughters-in-law of a family, one from America and the other one from India.
 Now, how their mother-in-law treats them (Rupees and Dollar) is uncovered.
 The story is more of the mother-in-law who thinks that her American daughter-in-law (dollar bahu) is better than her counterpart in India, since she lives in the land of dreams, USA.
 Henceforth, she desires to live with her son in America.
 However, when she lives a year or so in America, she realises that the Indians living there face the same problems and challenges as those of living in India.
 Now she realise that "grass always looks greener on the other side".
-And when she comes back to India, she shows immense love to the daughter in law whom she felt to be a trash and her grandson.
+And when she comes back to India, she shows immense love to the first daughter in law whom she felt to be a trash and her grandson.
 Finally after getting a slap on feelings by her dollar bahu, Gouramma understands the fact that, may be dollar can remove the poverty from one's life.
 But family is much more important than that of dollars.